Below is a list of doctoral students I am advising or have recently worked with at the University of Chicago.

 Sarah Johnson (PhD 2015) is a senior lecturer in the Law, Letters, and Society program at the University of Chicago.
 Her research focuses on the relationship between political thought and the historical imagination; she is currently completing a book manuscript, “The Ages We Live By,” that examines how practices of historical periodization shape efforts to analyze and reimagine social .
 From 2015 to 2017 Sarah was a visiting assistant professor in the Department of Law, Jurisprudence and Social Thought at Amherst College.

-Emma Mackinnon is University Lecturer in History at the University of Cambridge.
+Emma Mackinnon (PhD 2017) is Assistant Professor in the History of Modern Political Thought at the University of Cambridge.
 Her teaching and research is in contemporary political theory and the history of political thought, with broader research interests in histories of human rights and humanitarianism, anticolonialism, international political thought, and the relationship between history and politics.
 Her current book project concerns the legacies of the eighteenth-century French and American rights declarations in mid-twentieth century politics of race and empire.

-Tejas Parasher (PhD 2019) is a Junior Research Fellow in History and Politics at King’s College, University of Cambridge.
+Tejas Parasher (PhD 2019) is Assistant Professor of Political Theory in the Department of Political Science and at the UCLA International Institute.
+His first book is Radical Democracy in Modern Indian Political Thought (Cambridge University Press, 2023), reframes the history of twentieth-century anti-colonialism as a contest over the nature of modern political representation and pushes readers to rethink accepted understandings of democracy today.
 His research interests include the history of modern political and legal thought; 20th century South Asian political and intellectual history; historiography; Third Worldism and anti-colonialism; and postcolonial studies.

-Lucas Pinheiro (PhD 2019) is a Political Economy Fellow at Dartmouth College.
-He will join Bard College as Assistant Professor in the Department of Political Studies in August 2022.
+Lucas Pinheiro (PhD 2019) is Assistant Professor of Politics at Bard College.
 His research bridges political theory and social history by focusing on the development of global capitalism, empire, and the legacies of racial slavery in the Atlantic world since the late seventeenth century.
 His current book manuscript is titled “Factories of Modernity: Political Thought in the Capitalist Epoch.”

 Aditi Rajeev Shirodkar (PhD 2021) has research interests in religion and politics, comparative colonialism, post-colonial politics, and comparative political theory.
 Aditi’s dissertation examined the politics of conversion through an analysis of the processes of Catholic conversion in early modern Portuguese Goa, with a focus on the relationship between violent colonial conversion programs, indigenous uptake of religion, and new political visions that emerge through the process of conversion.

-Sarita Zaffini (PhD 2018) is a post-doctoral fellow at University of Chicago.
+Sarita Zaffini (PhD 2018) is a DeOlazarra Fellow in Political Philosophy, Policy, and Law at University of Virginia.
 The broad scope of Sarita’s research is political theology: the study of religious beliefs and their political consequences.
 She is especially interested in the coincidence of political and religious conflict, and the doctrinal shifts that can lead a religion to abandon one political perspective for another.